 This is then shared equally among the 600+ staff.
 Many of whom you will never see but they all work hard to give you a wonderful holiday.
 Having done this, even a socially panicky person like me can relax!

 There are more expensive packages that include unlimited alcohol and VIP privileges.
 But for a bottle of wine between two at dinner and an odd drink in the afternoon or evening, we decided those weren’t worth it.

 I Want/Don’t Want To Take The Kids

 Pick your ship!
-There’s a great choice of floating entertainment palaces crammed with climbing walls, ice rinks, kids’ clubs and chicken nuggets, and just as many adults-only traditional style cruise ships with a calmer atmosphere.
+There’s a great choice of floating entertainment palaces crammed with climbing walls, ice rinks, kids’ clubs and chicken nuggets.
+Conversely there are just as many adults-only traditional style cruise ships with a calmer atmosphere.
 I was surprised at how much I enjoyed the latter…

 **Cruise Special Offer**

-The Best of Norway & Scottish Isles cruise aboard the CMV Magellan is available on a save up to 20% plus Buy One Get One Half Price basis – on new bookings made by July 31, 2019.
-The first passenger pays the lead in-price, the second passenger pays half that price.
+The Best of Norway & Scottish Isles cruise aboard the CMV Magellan is available with up to 40% off on bookings made by December 9, 2019.
 Full details here.